 Demonstrates the application of these and other mathematical concepts to the solution of various business, economics, and other real-world problems: systems of linear equations and inequalities, matrices, linear programming, mathematics of finance, set theory, introductory probability and statistics, nonlinear functions, limits, and derivatives.

 Prerequisites and/or Corequisites:

-Prerequisite: MATH 0311, or consent of division chair.
+Prerequisite: TSI math complete or MATH 0311, or consent of division chair.

 Course Notes and Instructor Recommendations: